cattymod/previous/README.md

 # CattyMod

 ### ⚠️ This repository is no longer maintained.
-Please check out [cattymod/scratch-gui](https://github.com/cattymod/scratch-gui)
+Please check out [cattymod/scratch-gui](https://github.com/cattymod/scratch-gui).
+_Note: CattyMod Previous may be edited to fix bugs but no new features will be added._

 ---
 **CattyMod** is a cool, custom Scratch mod I made using the Scrooch 3 framework.